IndianBoy42/tree-sitter-just/README.md

 tree-sitter parse test/test.just
 ```

-You can try it by adding it to nvim-treesitter using
+You can try the parser by adding it to nvim-treesitter using

 ```lua
 local parser_config = require("nvim-treesitter.parsers").get_parser_configs()